 - 1. When crawling under the semitrailer is necessary, chock all wheels of the trailer and tractor.
-When jacking is necessary, chock all wheels and support the semitrailer undercarriage with jack stands sufficient to withstand the weight of the semitrailer and load.
+When jacking is necessary, chock all wheels and support the semitrailer with jack stands sufficient to maintain the weight of the semitrailer.
 Failure to take adequate safety measures may result in serious personal injury or death. - 2.
-Use great care if wheels or brake drums must be handled.
-They may be very hot and can cause serious burns.
+Do not handle hubs and drums until they are cool enough to safely remove.